k3s-io/docs/docs/security/self-assessment.md

 **Result:** Not Applicable

 **Remediation:**
-Run the below command (based on the file location on your system) on the master node.
+Run the below command (based on the file location on your system) on the control plane node.
-For example,
-chown root:root /etc/kubernetes/manifests/kube-controller-manager.yaml
+For example, chown root:root /etc/kubernetes/manifests/kube-controller-manager.yaml

 ### 1.1.5 Ensure that the scheduler pod specification file permissions are set to 644 or more restrictive (Automated)